-Opinions of Army Officers on the Situ

-"There are people up in that country, bowver, who like to see a disturbance and like to ave several companies of soldiers stationed there.
-All this creates a demand for freight-ing by team across the country and a demand for wood and hay and corn and the governfor wood and hay and corn and the govern-ment foots the bill.
+Opinions of Army Officers on the Situation at Pine Bidge.
+"There is but little new about the situa-tion at Pine Ridge," said Colonel Guy V. Henry.
+"Everything is quiet and will remain so unless some meddlesome and selfish people take a notion to inaugurate a disturbarice.
+The Incians will not fight and do not want to fight so long as they are properly "There are people up in that country, however, who like to see a disturbance and like to have several companies of soldiers stationed there.
+All this creates a demand for freight-ing by team across the country and a demand for wood and hay and corn and the govern-ment foots the bill. ment foots the bill.